 A successful trial

 As part of a continuous effort to define future developments in the industry, the engineers at Gables would regularly visit the major SMT trade shows in search of evolving technologies.
 It was here they identified a promising alternative for their material handling issues.
 “One year we visited APEX and were introduced to Mycronic's SMD Tower,” says Nichols.
 The assembly team decided to give the system a try.
-Those towers are a lifesaver when it comes to inventory.
+Those towers were a lifesaver when it came to inventory.

-We started with one tower and saw immediately how it made our process more efficient
+We started with one tower and saw immediately how it made our process more efficient.

 As soon as the team began labeling reels, programming jobs and assembling kits, the benefits became obvious.
 Time spent locating parts and gathering kits dropped sharply, “...so we began installing more of them.
 Today we have seven towers and are considering upgrading a few of them”, explains Nichols.